 Another reason for less tourist-visiting is because of Bhutan practicing 'high values, low impact' policy.
 A policy designed to protect its sui generis cultural heritage and the negative impacts of mass tourism.
 It is a smart strategy by Bhutan's government to increase revenue, providing the tourists with the best hospitality by costing them $200-250 per person daily.

-Apart from the calm weather, valleys, and mountains, what makes Bhutan speciality much interesting is its cuisine; as Bhutanese love chili in their food.
+Apart from the calm weather, valleys, and mountains, what makes Bhutan specialty much interesting is its cuisine; as Bhutanese love chili in their food.
 For Bhutanese, chili is not a seasoning but the main vegetable.
 Their National dish is 'Ema

 You must also try some Red Rice, a staple food of Bhutan.
 It is both gluten and wheat-free, and rich in minerals too.
 Also, try some Ara (traditional alcoholic beverage), Suja (Butter Tea), and Jasha Maroo (a spicy chicken curry).